-The two most common CRMs we implement for US small businesses are HubSpot and Pipedrive.
+The two CRMs we get asked about most often by US small businesses are HubSpot and Pipedrive.
 Both are excellent.
 Both will frustrate you if you pick the wrong one for your situation.

 This comparison skips the feature matrix and focuses on what actually matters in practice.